Byrna (BYRN)

 Providing civilians with tools to disable, disarm, and deter would-be assailants, Byrna (NASDAQ:BYRN) is a provider of non-lethal weapons.

-Byrna shows some potential.
-However, we wouldn’t buy the stock until its EBITDA can comfortably service its debt.
+Byrna has some noteworthy aspects, but we’d hold off on buying the stock until its EBITDA can comfortably support its debt.

 Why There Are Better Opportunities Than Byrna